Key takeaways:

 Buying a registered domain name

 Some domain owners are open to selling.
 Before contacting the owner, research the domain’s value and check its online reputation.
-An established domain can inflate the domain price, potentially skyrocketing the price from a couple dollars to tens or hundreds of thousands.
-Here’s what you have to consider before making the decision.
+An established domain can inflate its price, potentially skyrocketing it from a couple of dollars to tens or hundreds of thousands.

-- Research ahead of time.
-Before reaching out to the owner, find out what the domain might be worth.
+- Research ahead of time: Before reaching out to the owner, find out what the domain might be worth.
 Length, keywords, and history all play a part.
 Domain appraisal services or experienced brokers can offer valuable insights, too.

-- Make the first move.
-Reach out with courtesy.
+- Make the first move: Reach out with courtesy.
 Express your interest and gauge their openness to selling.
 Avoid mentioning prices at this stage.

-- Be respectful.
-Remember, this domain might hold sentimental value or strategic importance to the owner.
+- Be respectful: Remember, this domain might hold sentimental value or strategic importance to the owner.
 Keep their point of view in mind and stay flexible while talking things through.

-- Find a sweet spot.
-Make an offer that matches your research and be ready to adjust if the owner counters.
+- Find a sweet spot: Make an offer that matches your research and be ready to adjust if the owner counters.
 Highlight the mutual benefits a sale could bring.

-- Keep the transaction safe.
-Secure the transaction with an escrow service.
+- Keep the transaction safe: Secure the transaction with an escrow service.
 They’ll hold the funds until both parties fulfill the end of the bargain, giving everyone peace of mind.

-- Formalize the deal.
-When it’s official, put the terms, transfer process, and any conditions in writing.
+- Formalize the deal: When it’s official, put the terms, transfer process, and any conditions in writing.
 A legal contract protects both sides, so consider involving a lawyer if needed.

-- Complete the domain transfer.
-As the payment goes through, initiate the domain transfer and change of domain ownership through the registrar.
+- Complete the domain transfer: As the payment goes through, initiate the domain transfer and change of domain ownership through the registrar.
 Double-check every step to ensure a smooth handover.

 You can also use Network Solutions’ domain backorder service to track unavailable domains and get alerts when they’re released for sale.
 That way, you’re always in the loop and can move quickly when the right domain opens up.